Java Coders Are Getting Bad Security Advice From Stack Overflow - Slashdot

 I clarified why a user was getting an error message, and my answer was marked down because some anal type thought it was a comment not an answer, and new users cannot comment, only answer.
 PITA

-A questioner added a comment to ask for an extra feature in my answer, and I could not reply to his comment, because new users cannot comment, only answer
+A questioner added a comment to ask for an extra feature in my answer, and I could not reply to his comment, because new users cannot comment, only answer.

 Re: (Score:2)